How Global Changes in Elderly Home Care Affect YouApril 16, 2019

 The Way Home Care is Changing

-These researchers cite the rising trends (found by the United Nations) of the rising elderly population.
-As a result to these growing numbers, certain countries have adopted action plans for long term care for the elderly.
+These researchers cite the rising trends (found by the United Nations) of a growing elderly population.
+As a result of these growing numbers, certain countries have adopted action plans for long term care for the elderly.
 These plans, along with innovations, are what will pave the way for home care in the future.

 Providers of Elderly Home Care

 As need for elderly care rises, questions arise about who will be financially responsible for the cost.
 Pew research has published the growing disparities between “who the public thinks should be responsible for paying for the care of older adults and who they think will end up being responsible”.